-Coronavirus fear touches off a global run on face masks
+Viral fear sparks global run on face masks

 In South Korea, hundreds lined up to buy masks from a discount store.
 Rumors that toilet paper and napkins could be used as masks have emptied store shelves in Asia of paper goods over the past few weeks.

-Ordinary people trying to protect themselves from the outbreak are not the only ones encountering shortages.
-Some health care professionals are seeing them as well.
+People trying to protect themselves from the outbreak and medical centers alike are facing shortages.

-Some industry officials are attributing the shortages not just to high demand but to disruptions in supply: An outsize share of the world’s surgical masks are made in China — 50%, by its own estimate — and some of the factories are in or near the hard-hit city of Wuhan and have been shut down for weeks because of the crisis, they said.
-It’s unclear, however, just how big an impact that is having overall, as other regions and countries ramp up production to meet soaring demand.
+The shortages are being attributed not just to high demand, but to disruptions in supply: An outsize share of the world’s surgical masks are made in China — 50%, by its own estimate.
+But even factories there that have ramped up production say they are hard pressed to meet local demand.
+The government has taken over manufacturers, and exports have plunged.

+“Before the outbreak of the epidemic, we used to export 600,000 to 700,000 surgical masks a month, but now the amount is zero,” said David Peng, manager of Ningbo Buy Best International Trading Co. in Ningbo, south of Shanghai.
+The company’s dozen or so suppliers in Hubei, near the center of the outbreak, have been ordered to prioritize government orders.

+Apart from shortages of workers, manufacturers say they are struggling to get enough raw materials to make the masks.
+Tony Zhou, sales manager for Suzhou Sanical Protective Products Manufacturing Co., said his company is asking overseas customers if masks can be delivered a few months later.

 In the U.S., Walgreens, Home Depot, Lowe’s and True Value Hardware are reporting a sharp uptick in sales of masks over the past several weeks and say they are scrambling to get more from suppliers.